rhofkens/business-idea-multi-agent/.roo/rules-implementation-orchestrator/instructions.md

 Once all files are verified, begin executing the main loop.
 If the use has indicated that some steps are already complete, start from the step that has not been completed.
 For **each** non-completed step file found in `docs/plans/` (e.g., `01-*.md`, `02-*.md`, etc.), perform the following sequence **in order**:

 0. **Begin a new sub task, calling the new_task tool**
 1. **Invoke Architect:** Switch to the `implementation-architect` mode.
 Instruct it to generate a detailed sub-task plan for the current step number and title.
-Its inputs are the current step file, all found PRDs, and all guideline documents.
+Its inputs are the current step file, the PRDs, and all guideline documents.
 Its output will be a new file: `docs/tasks/<step-number>-tasks.md`.

 2. **Pause for Human Review:** Once the `implementation-architect` signals completion, you **MUST PAUSE**.
 Announce to the human operator that the detailed task plan for step `<step-number>` is ready for review at `docs/tasks/<step-number>-tasks.md`.